jessemutz/content-style-guide/03-writing-about-people.html.md

 Avoid disability-related idioms like “lame” or “falling on deaf ears.”
 Don’t refer to a person’s disability unless it’s relevant to what you’re writing.
 If you need to mention it, ask whether your subject prefers person-first language (“they have a disability”) or identity-first language (“they are disabled”).

 When writing about a person with disabilities, don’t use the words “suffer,” “victim,” or “handicapped.”
-“Handicapped parking” is OK.
+- No: Handicap parking is available.
+- Yes: Accessible parking is available.

 ### Gender and sexuality